Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 To confirm the diagnosis and locate the CSF leak, your doctor may also order imaging studies such as:

 Many CSF leaks repair themselves within a week to six months, especially those that have a traumatic origin.
 Your doctor may instruct you to rest and give you pain relievers for the headache.

-If leakage persists, you may need an epidural blood patch injection at the site of the leak to block it.
+If leakage persists, other treatment options may need to be considered.
+You may need an epidural blood patch injection at the site of the leak to block it.

 Some cases require surgery, including repair to spontaneous leaks and most traumatic leaks involving skull base defects, which require repair of the bone and the meningeal tear.

 If surgery is necessary, UPMC surgeons will use the Endoscopic Endonasal Approach (EEA) to repair CSF leaks of the skull base.